Horse and Rider

 The Secretary

 Their job is to welcome you and to collect any caps that are due.
+You should always contact the Hunt Secretary to let them know you are intending to come out.
+They can advise on what meet might suit you and provide directions.
 If it is your first time hunting simply tell them and there will be no charge.
-If you have hunted before it is best to seek them out and introduce yourself.
-Don’t worry if you can’t – they will introduce themselves to you during the day so have your cap ready.
+If you have hunted before you will be asked to bring cap money with you, or transfer the correct amount to the hunt account.

 The Field Master